-At the vicinity of the ancient city of Shahdad which holds the world's oldest flag known as "Shahdad flag", locates the great desert of the Iranian plateau.
-Passing through the west of Lut to the east zones seems still impossible in the 20th century and natives call the lost travellers as "Luti".
+In the vicinity of the ancient city of Shahdad which holds the world's oldest flag known as the "Shahdad flag", locates the great desert of the Iranian plateau.
+Passing through the west of Lut to the east zones seems still impossible in the 21st century and natives call the lost travellers "Luti".

 At first glance, the Lut desert appears to the visitor's eyes like an amazing otherworldly land of rocks, sand, and salt.
 Strange castle-sand formations emerge from the ground next to sand dunes which can reach 300 meters high, and are among the tallest in the world.
 The Lut Desert also evokes "a confused mass of impassable tangled dunes" where life struggles to survive, as described in the book "Crossing Iran's Saharas" in the 1930s by Alfons Gabriel.

-The Viennese explorer visited dozens of vast lands of deserts in the Middle East, but none has been as challenging and captivating as the second largest Iranian desert, where dust storm and mirages almost took his life.
+The Viennese explorer visited dozens of vast lands of deserts in the Middle East, but none has been as challenging and captivating as the second-largest Iranian desert, where dust storms and mirages almost took his life.
 In the Persian language, Dasht-e Lut could be translated by "Emptiness Plain".
 That's what Alfons Gabriel, Sven Hedin, Swedish geographer who crossed this desert on camels, incorrectly believed it was: A huge hostile land, empty from life.

-Stepping into the Lut desert is experiencing an epic journey to a land which has more in common with Mars than the Earth.
-Located about 150 kilometres from the city of Kerman, sand dunes spread to the horizons over 170.000 km that is one tenth of Iran's area!
-No visitor can step foot on its hot sand alone, as once did those explorers, without risking to get lost in what is known as the hottest spot on the earth.
+Stepping into the Lut desert is experiencing an epic journey to a land that has more in common with Mars than the Earth.
+Located about 150 kilometres from the city of Kerman, sand dunes spread to the horizons over 170.000 km which is one-tenth of Iran's area!
+No visitor can step foot on its hot sand alone, as once did those explorers, without risking getting lost in what is known as the hottest spot on the earth.
 The best time to visit the magic land of Lut is from April to May and fall.

 For centuries, explorers have assumed Dasht- e Lut to be deprived of life.
 Indeed, how could any creature survive in such a harsh environment?
 Yet in 2014, a team of international scientists has pierced the secret of life in Dasht- e Lut and found a vibrant ecosystem.
 Several insects and animals have been witnessed: reptiles, desert foxes, cheetah, and a species of falcons called "Balaban", which can reach 200km speed per hour in flight, and is thus known as the world's fastest bird!